-I, as sailfin mollies, is easily available everywhere so you will get more information on my first species.
+I, as sailfin molly, is easily available everywhere so you will get more information on my first species.
 Here you go.

 - Best Tank Mates for Pot Belly Molly:

-- Breeding: All you need to do for Successful
+- Breeding: Things to do for Successful Mating

 - Sickness & Disease: